 PUBLIC RECORDS POLICY

-It is the policy of the York Area Regional Police Commission (police department) to provide public records in accordance with the Right to Know Law 2008, Feb.
-14, P.L.
-6. No. 3, effective Jan.
-1, 2009.
-Title 65 P.S.
+It is the policy of the York Area Regional Police Department (“Department”) to provide public records in accordance with the Pennsylvania Right to Know Law (Act 3 of 2008), Title 65 P.S.
 Sec.
-66.1 et. seq. as amended.
+66.1 et. seq. as amended (“RTKL”). the Criminal History Record Information Act (Act 47 of 1979), 18 Pa.
+C.S.A.
+Sec.
+9101 et. seq. as amended (“CHRIA”), and the Judicial Code (Act 22 of 2017), 42 Pa.
+C.S.A.
+Sec.
+67A01 et seq. as amended (the “Code”)(hereinafter the RTKL, CHRIA and the Code are collectively referred to as the “Law”).
 Pursuant to the requirements of the Law, the police department has adopted this Public Records Policy.

 As a law enforcement agency, the police department must be careful pursuant to the requirements of the Law to balance the need to conduct effective investigations, the need to maintain the confidentiality of its investigations and the need to protect the innocent who happen to be subject to investigation.
 It is the intent of the police department to comply with the spirit and the letter of the Law.